nitsanavni/nitsan-asks.github.io/in-progress/how-will-you-know-it-worked.md

 You have a task, or a goal, or simply - you have work to do.
 How will you know it worked?

 Let's say a team takes on a task to fix a known bug.
+How will the team know it worked?
+Meaning they have successfully fixed the bug.
+Should the team even consider this question?

-How will they know it worked?
+In Software Development it seems that tasks and goals have clear, even boolean, success conditions.
+You either fixed the bug, or you didn't.

 Feedback.